VRM1/WSDM17/README.md

 ## Dataset Description

-The data is the check-in data by Foursquare users across 4 major cities: New York, LA, Chicago and Moscow.
+The data contains 965k check-ins by 55k Foursquare users across 128k POIs in 4 major cities: New York, LA, Chicago and Moscow.
 It has been collected using the Twitter API with foursqaure tags on them.

 So, the contents of the check-ins data are: